gut-puncture/Semantic-Gravity-RP/specification.md

 V(p) scoring:

-* +40 if R1 says X is single most natural one-word completion
+* +40 if the reasoner says X is single most natural one-word completion
 * +30 if no close alternative within top3
 * +20 if prompt enforces one-word answer
 * +10 if fluent
 * If any hard fail: V(p)=0

-### 3.7 Prompt validation (mandatory DeepSeek R1)
+### 3.8 Prompt validation (mandatory DeepSeek reasoner (thinking enabled for reasoning))

-For each candidate prompt p with target X, call DeepSeek R1 to return strict JSON:
+For each candidate prompt p with target X, call DeepSeek reasoner (thinking enabled for reasoning) to return strict JSON:

 * is_one_word_answer_enforced
 * best_one_word_answer